SAE-LeftOvers/LeftOvers_App/README.md

-# Technicien en charge de l'application
+# Application Developers and Admins

-La composition pour le projet se voit réaliser par trois élèves de l'IUT d'Aubière:
+The team of the project is composed by three students from the Aubière's IUT in Computer Science:
 <br>
 ⚙️ Louison PARANT
 <br>
-⚙️ Rayhan HASSOU
+⚙️ Rayhân HASSOU
 <br>
 ⚙️ Remi REGNAULT

 <div align = center>
-© FI Groupe 2
+© FI Group 2
 </div>